 An automated mass payments solution can also help you manage many things; large volumes of currencies, complicated payment processes, and tight schedules across the globe.
 Once implemented, and guided by your strategy, the solution can automate back-office tasks, help you efficiently mitigate transaction risks, and streamline your global AP process.

 5. Centralize your forex treasury management

 By automating and streamlining payment processes for companies that operate globally, fintech has made it easier to centralize operations.
 For example, you can leverage storage and in-memory software to create a single nerve center for your global payables process, with management and analysis all in one place.

 Any data you receive at any point across the globe will be collected in-memory, making it immediately accessible.
-This creates a foundation that allows your company to view all of its assets and subsidiaries in real time, and to gain valuable insight into what factors might impact your foreign currency management strategy in both the short and long term.
+This creates a foundation that allows your company to view all of its assets and subsidiaries in real time.
+You can also gain valuable insight into what factors might impact your foreign currency management strategy.

-Your company doesn’t have to be as large as Nu Skin or operate as widely as Unilever to feel the effects of foreign currency mismanagement.
-The regulations and costs of foreign transactions and the factors that make it volatile can be successfully managed only if you have a clear and disciplined strategy for tackling them.
+Your company doesn’t have to be large to feel the effects of foreign currency mismanagement.
+The regulations and costs of foreign transactions can be successfully managed with a clear and disciplined strategy.
 No matter the size of your business, investing in the right processes and solutions is an essential first step.